-It is recommended that the ATC Surveillance Minimum Altitude Chart - ICAO should be made available, in the manner prescribed in 1.3.2, where vectoring procedures are established and minimum vectoring altitudes cannot be shown adequately on the Area Chart - ICAO, Standard Departure Chart - Instrument (SID) - ICAO or Standard Arrival Chart - Instrument (STAR) - ICAO.
+The ATC Surveillance Minimum Altitude Chart - ICAO should be made available, in the manner prescribed in 1.3.2, where vectoring procedures are established and minimum vectoring altitudes cannot be shown adequately on the Area Chart - ICAO, Standard Departure Chart - Instrument (SID) - ICAO or Standard Arrival Chart - Instrument (STAR) - ICAO.

-21.3.1 The coverage of the chart shall be sufficient to effectively show the information associated with radar vectoring procedures.

-21.3.2 The chart shall be drawn to scale.

-21.3.3 It is recommended that the chart should be drawn to the same scale as the associated Area Chart - ICAO.
+- 21.3.1 The coverage of the chart shall be sufficient to effectively show the information associated with vectoring procedures. - 21.3.2 The chart shall be drawn to scale. - 21.3.3 The chart should be drawn to the same scale as the associated Area Chart ICAO.

-21.4.1 It is recommended that a conformal projection on which a straight line approximates a geodesic line should be used.
+21.4.1 A conformal projection on which a straight line approximates a geodesic line should be used.

-21.4.2 It is recommended that the graduation marks should be placed at consistent intervals along the neat lines, as appropriate.
+21.4.2 Graduation marks should be placed at consistent intervals along the neat lines, as appropriate.

-The chart shall be identified by the name of the aerodrome for which the radar vectoring procedures are established or, when procedures apply to more than one aerodrome, the name associated with the airspace portrayed.
+The chart shall be identified by the name of the aerodrome for which the vectoring procedures are established or, when procedures apply to more than one aerodrome, the name associated with the airspace portrayed.

-Note - The name may be that of the city which the aerodrome serves or, when the procedures apply to more than one aerodrome, that of the air traffic services centre or the largest city or town situated in the area covered by the chart.
+Note- The name may be that of the city which the aerodrome serves or, when the procedures apply to more than one aerodrome, that of the air traffic services centre or the largest city or town situated in the area covered by the chart.

-21.6.1 Generalized shorelines of all open water areas, large lakes and rivers shall be shown except where they conflict with data more applicable to the function of the chart.

-21.6.2 Appropriate spot elevations and obstacles shall be shown.
+- 21.6.1 Generalized shorelines of all open water areas, large lakes and rivers shall be shown except where they conflict with data more applicable to the function of the chart. - 21.6.2 Appropriate spot elevations and obstacles shall be shown.

-Note.- Appropriate spot elevations and obstacles are those provided by the procedures specialist.
+Note- Appropriate spot elevations and obstacles are those provided by the procedures specialist.